-If you are currently considering investing in real estate in Belize but you are wondering “where are the best places to buy property in Belize?” or “how do I go about owning property in Belize as a foreign buyer” then this guide is for you.
+If you are currently considering investing in Belize but you are wondering “where are the best places to buy property in Belize?” or “how do I go about owning property in Belize as a foreign buyer” then this guide is for you.

 Our guide takes you through the process of buying property in Belize from beginning to end, including an introduction to the real estate market, the buying process and the taxes you will need to be aware of.

 Bordered by Mexico to the north and Guatemala to the west and south, Belize is unique in being the only English-speaking country in Central America.
 The country has a long Caribbean Sea coastline, fringed with white and golden sand beaches.
 With ancient Mayan ruins hidden away in lush, old-growth rainforest and the second largest barrier reef in the world just offshore, Belize is a nature lover’s and diver’s paradise.
 Its flourishing tourism industry attracted a record 489,261 overnight arrivals in 2018 – an increase of almost 14.6% compared to the previous year.
 Most flights to Belize arrive in Philip Goldson International Airport, about 30 minutes from Belize City.

 The ongoing growth in tourism over recent years, combined with an attractive package of tax incentives for individuals looking to retire in Belize and ease of access via direct flights from multiple North American cities, has stimulated the Belize real estate market.
 The development of a new generation of luxury resorts with real estate offerings and plans for a new international airport on Ambergris Caye are likely to sustain the growth of the real estate and tourism sectors in Belize.